CSIS-iLab/india-states/_states/arunachal-pradesh.md

     image: "/uploads/states/arunachal-pradesh-sunflowers.jpg"
     credit: Chakma women work in a sunflower field in Diyun.
 (PARTHAJIT DATTA/AFP/Getty Images)

 ---

-Arunachal Pradesh is the largest by area of the so-called "Seven Sisters" of northeastern India.
-With a predominantly agrarian economy, Arunachal Pradesh has the lowest density of population compared to other states in India, and much of the state is uninhabitable due to its extreme terrain.
-While Arunachal Pradesh has some hydroelectric projects underway, its primary significant comes from the disputed border with China, which has been a source of friction for over 50 years.
+Arunachal Pradesh is the largest by area of the so-called “Seven Sisters” of northeastern India.
+With a predominantly agrarian economy, Arunachal Pradesh has the lowest population density of any Indian state.
+Its terrain of dense forests, mountains and unique Tibetan Buddhist culture makes it ideal for adventure and religious tourism.
+The power sector plays a significant role in the state’s development with a potential of 50,000 megawatts (MW) of hydropower capacity.
+The state has three international borders with the longest, an 1,080 kilometer stretch shared with China, being a source of conflict between the two countries.